 If you have purchased a ticket from an unofficial reseller or through an online marketplace, there is no guarantee that your ticket is valid for entry into the event.

 Additionally, in the case the event is cancelled or postponed, you will not be able to access a refund or re-issued ticket through Ticketek or the venue box office.

 The simplest way to avoid scalping is to only ever purchase tickets from the authorised ticket seller for that event.
 For all events at M&OP, Ticketek Australia is the authorised seller and official ticketing partner.

 We do not recommend purchasing tickets from sites such as Ticketmaster Resale, Viagogo, Queenoftickets, eBay, Gumtree, Tickets Australia, Ticket Merchant, Ticker Blaster, TicketBis or any other unauthorised re-sellers.

 Avoid using search engines such as Google to find tickets.
 Scalpers will often use advertising and web pages which look official to trick people into thinking they are visiting the authorised ticket seller’s site.

-If you are unsure, the promoter, sports team or artists’ website will always include links to the official ticket seller for their events, and all events listed on the Melbourne & Olympic Parks website will have links through to the relevant page on Ticketek.
+If you are unsure, the promoter, sports team or artists’ website will always include links to the official ticket seller for their events, and all events listed on the M&OP website will have links through to the relevant page on Ticketek.